reTHINK-project/dev-java-hyperty/docs/CRM/readme.md

 **logic**

-It checks there is an Agent for the identity, changing the status to "offline" and moving its pending / opened tickets to other agents.
+It checks there is an Agent for the identity, changing the status to "offline" and moving its opened tickets to other agents.